AnmolHarshana/GLEE_Simulations_Seismology/README.md

 3. Using the demo_model of devito and modifying the parameters according to our requirements

 The 2D models have been extrapolated to 3D.

+The 3D models with vertical force have  also been created using subdomains for manual implementation of boundary conditions.